OutSystems/docs-product/src/develop/security/end-user-manage/intro.md

 - Manage end users programmatically using the [Users API](../../../ref/apis/auto/users-api.final.md)

 ## Older subscription models
 In the past, some OutSystems subscriptions didn't distinguish between internal and external end users, the limits were based on the total non-anonymous users.
 Some customers may still have an active subscription under the prior model.
-These users were labeled as named or registered users.
+These users were labeled as named users.
+Only customers who are using version 11.7 or later of the OutSystems platform will be able to see internal and external user counts in the Customer Portal; versions prior to this show only named users.

 ## Related resources
 * [Classify Users as Internal Users](classify-internal-users.md): includes information on configuring the email domains that will be recognized as your own, for purposes of classifying users as internal or external